 (Pocket-lint) - The UK government has been considering banning the sale of new petrol and diesel vehicles for a few years now.
-It's expected to happen sometime in 2035.
+That is now going to happen in 2030, with a ban on the sale of new petrol and diesel cars, and a 2035 ban on hybrids.

-This is part of the government's plans to tackle the issue of air pollution and the increasingly negative impact these vehicles are having on the environment.
+This is part of the government's plan to tackle the issue of air pollution and the increasingly negative impact these vehicles are having on the environment and to reduce carbon emissions in a move away from fossil fuels.

 Research by the Centre for Research on Energy and Clean Air has suggested that pollution from fossil fuels leads to at least four million premature deaths per year.
 Vehicles are clearly partly to blame for this problem among others.